chronos2810/raspberry-automation/docker/wake-on-lan-flask-svc/README.md

 eval $(ssh-agent -s)
 ssh-add ~/.ssh/win-desktop

-# Delete the key (Since it's now added to the ssh agent)
+# You can delete the key (Since it's now added to the ssh agent), this step is optional...
+Bear in mind that if the ssh-agent stops working for any reason, you'll have to create a new key if you don't have the old key stored somewhere else
 rm ~/.ssh/win-desktop

-# Copy the public key contents
+# Copy the public key contents from the Linux machine to the Windows machine
 scp ~/.ssh/win-desktop.pub angus@192.168.1.33:.ssh/win-desktop.pub

 # 6. SSH to the Windows machine and run the following: